thavlik/machine-learning-portfolio/experiments/rsna-intracranial/README.md

 These experiments utilize the [RSNA Intracranial Hemorrhage Detection](https://www.rsna.org/education/ai-resources-and-training/ai-image-challenge/rsna-intracranial-hemorrhage-detection-challenge-2019) dataset released by the Radiological Society of North America in 2019.
 It proposes a relatively simple task where one or more classes of ICH are assigned to individual CT slices.

 ## Results
 ~95% validation accuracy was achieved with <12 hours of training on a single 1080 Ti.
-For the uninitiated, this is quite good and suggests near-100% accuracy could be achieved with additional work.
+I believe near-100% accuracy could be achieved with additional work.

 ![](images/RSNA_HalfRes_classifier2d_20000.jpg)